Taiz: Economy

 Historically, the mountainous city of Taiz was known for coffee production.
 The Mocha coffee produced in Taiz was considered some of the finest in the region in the early 20th century.
 Today, coffee remains a major part of the economy but mango, pomegranate, citrus, banana, papai, vegetables, cereals, onions, and qat are also grown in the surrounding landscapes.
 Taiz is also known for its cheese.
 It is produced in rural areas like Araf, Awshaqh, Akhuz, Bargah, Barah, Jumah, Mukyas, Suayra, Kamb and Hajda and sold in Bab al-Kabeer and Bab Musa markets.
 Industries in the city of Taiz include cotton-weaving, tanning and jewelry production.

 However, since the outbreak of the civil war in 2015, Taiz's economy has been devastated by the fighting and the city's siege by Houthi rebels.
 Many goods are in short supply, and must be smuggled in across steep mountain roads to avoid sniper fire.

 Transport

 Taiz has many road connections with the rest of the country.
 However, as of January 2023, most roads to and from Ta'iz are controlled by the Houthis, who are besieging the city as part of the Yemeni Civil War.
 The city is served by Ta'izz International Airport.
+With the closing of this airport due to the civil war, the only way into and out of the city is via cars or small buses that goes through a longer and less serviced roads than the normal roads before the war.
+However, There was an agreement recently towards open roads in Taiz that will save time and effort for people to go in and out the city.